JimWang-Cornell/todo-app/README.md

 ## Installation

 1. Set up you own local docker container and the mysql server, with username root and port 3306.
+2. Edit application.properties.
-2. Download folder todo.
+3. Download folder todo.
 Run Main.java.
-3. Enter localhost:8080 in browser.
+4. Enter localhost:8080 in browser.